 The consent form and enrolment questionnaire should take less than 10 minutes to complete.

-The testing will be carried out during school time.
+Once schools return, the testing will be carried out during school time.
 The nasal swab will take a few seconds, oral fluid (saliva) sample involves chewing on a sponge for two minutes (pupils only) and the blood test involving a finger prick will take a few seconds.

 The online follow up questionnaire that is sent out after samples have been collected will take approximately 20 to 30 minutes.Back to table of contents